 The wonderful thing about Vanguard UK is they have a wide array of different low fee funds and we know that low fees are essential to investing success.

-Whether you choose to invest directly in Vanguard with their low 0.15% annual account fee capped at £375 and zero account fees for balances over £250,000 or choose a low-cost platform brokerage like iWeb, you can’t really go wrong.
+If you have an account balance of less than £80,000 or over £250,000 and don’t mind owning Vanguard funds only, investing directly through Vanguard makes the most financial sense as you can buy funds as often as you like without paying trading fees.
+Whether you choose to invest directly in Vanguard UK with their low 0.15% annual account fee capped at £375 and zero account fees for balances over £250,000 or choose a low-cost platform brokerage like iWeb, you can’t really go wrong.

 I love feedback, so if you find any errors or omissions or have any website improvement suggestions, I invite you to contact me and be a part of contributing to this website.